Ready to turn waste into nutrient-rich soil for your plants, right at home?

 Step 21: Keep the area around your bin clean and dry

-Ensure that the ground around your bin is free from mess, dirt, and spillage.
+Check to make sure the ground around your bin is free from mess, dirt, and spillage.
 This prevents pests such as mosquitoes and ants.

 Quick tips for the composting newbie: